 Selecting a category will automatically include all sub-categories of the selected category.
 Sub-categories can also be individually selected and deselected in the interface.

-Key use cases includes demotion of a specific suppliers products, demotion of a product type (like spare parts), and demotion of seasonal wear.
+Key use cases includes demotions of a specific suppliers products, demotions of a product type (like spare parts), and demotions of seasonal products.

 - Do no use multiple